mdda/cryptic-wordplay/README.md

 * `setter` : name of the puzzle creator
 * `publication` : where the puzzle originally appeared (simplistic)
 * `is_quick` : whether the puzzle was a 'Quick' variant (simplistic)

+Note that the lines in the dataset are order according to their extraction / scraping - so they are grouped by author / in date order / in puzzle clue-order.
+It is very likely that they require shuffling before use (or, practically speaking, an index list should be shuffled, so they can be indexed into in a pre-defined 'random' order).

 ## Download